-The department has reported to Managing Board member Gerhard Lahner since the beginning of 2020.
-One of the main responsibilities of the department is to define a strategic orientation for the investments of each insurance company and for VIG Insurance Group as a whole, and to specify an investment strategy and investment process aimed at ensuring that current income is as high as possible, but also as secure as possible, while simultaneously taking advantage of opportunities to increase the value of investments.
+The department reports to Managing Board member Gerhard Lahner.
+One of the key responsibilities of the department is to define a strategic orientation for the investments of each insurance company and for VIG Insurance Group as a whole, and to specify an investment strategy and investment process aimed at ensuring that current income is as high as possible, but also as secure as possible, while simultaneously taking advantage of opportunities to increase the value of investments.
 Guidelines and limits are used to manage investments.
 Regular reports are also provided for investments, limits and income.